Paul-J-Company/Systems-Design/README.md

   GitOps enables the same process developers use to merge code using pull requests or merge requests to be used to deploy to Kubernetes.
 What is FinOps?
+  FinOps is about spending your money most cost-effectively.
+  Yes, this might mean spending less money, but it also might mean spending more money and making more money.
 What is DORA?
   DORA stands for DevOps Research and Assessment (DORA) team.
   DORA is a team at Google who investigates the State of DevOps.